FreShq99/frenkishqepa.com/resume.md

 - 1st place in the Nasa Space Apps Challenge, local phase in Brescia.
 [Here](https://drive.google.com/drive/folders/1EL8coh3n1aVOn3My_ZGnoqM9zsdFn46T?usp=sharing) you can see our project.

-- 3rd place in the World Cansat Rocketry Championship <span style="float: right; ">September, 2022</span>
+- 3rd place in the World Cansat Rocketry Championship <span style="float: right; ">September, 2022</span>.
+[Click this link](https://www.youtube.com/watch?v=HzFJGEE6IlI) to see the YouTube video of the launch day !

 ### INTERESTS